revbayes/revbayes.github.io/tutorials/morph/morph_more.md

 {% section Introduction %}

-Discrete morphological models are not only useful for tree estimation, as was done in Tutorial {% page_ref morph %}, but also to ask specific questions about the evolution of the morphological character of interest.
+Discrete morphological models are not only useful for tree estimation, as was done in Tutorial {% page_ref morph_tree %}, but also to ask specific questions about the evolution of the morphological character of interest.
 Specifically, there are two types of analyses that we might be interest in.
 First, we can test different model of morphological evolution,